athertahir/development-with-wildfly/Lab Guides/md files/Chapter05/Episode_4.md

 # Summary
-In this chapter, you learned what Arquillian is and how you can use it to test Swarm microservices.
+In this episode, you learned what Arquillian is and how you can use it to test Swarm microservices.
 You also learned how to configure Arquillian to automatically create a Swarm container, how to modify the container configuration, and how to test the created microservice from within the container and from a standalone client.